 Why the subheading, hay is just hay right? wrong, not any old hay will do.
 Believe me or not, some just won’t do.
 It is crucial you pick the correct hay since it is 80% of their diets.
 There are a lot of varying types and colours.

 Firstly, let’s talk about what NOT to buy.
 Picture this, you are walking down the aisle of your local supermarket, shopping for your food for the week and you come across the pet aisle, you walk down and you see a yellowish dusty bag of shortly stemmed hay sitting there eyeing you off with an attractive price tag.
 You think, “It’s cheap and it saves me from going to my local pet store or produce store like no eco”.
 However what you don’t realize is that the fresh food claim they made above their store, doesn’t really apply to rabbit food.
 Your local supermarket rabbit food is cheap and nasty, and that yellowish dusty dry hay is not at all giving your rabbit what it needs.

-Good Quality hay is not as hard to find as you think, despite the fact that we obviously stock it here at Teacup Nethies, most pet stores will have better hay than your local supermarket.
+Good Quality hay is not as hard to find as you think, most pet stores will have better hay than your local supermarket.
 When selecting the right quality hay, a long-stemmed (thick or thin), greenish pieces speckled through it (depending on the type), and fresh smelling/looking hay is what you are looking for.
 It needs to look appealing and smell good.
 I’ve provided some pictures below to demonstrate what I mean.

 Vegetables & Grass